-It’s effective in treating ADHD because of its ability to balance levels of naturally occurring chemicals or neurotransmitters like norepinephrine and dopamine.
+Concerta is effective in treating ADHD because of its ability to balance levels of naturally occurring chemicals or neurotransmitters like norepinephrine and dopamine.
 Once patients begin treatment, they may experience improved memory, attention, focus, and impulse control.
 However, while it may help treat ADHD, Concerta can also lead to complications if misused.
-In light of this, today, we’re focusing on an important question: how long does Concerta stay in your system?
+In light of this, today, Banyans Massachusetts addiction treatment center is focusing on an important question.
+How long does Concerta stay in your system?

 What Is Concerta?